-We know that people struggle with numeracy.
-And that creates a big challenge for health communicators.
+We know that people struggle with numeracy, so talking about numbers in any form can be a challenge for health communicators.
 Throw probabilities, fractions, and percentages into the mix, and it only gets worse.

 People tend to understand frequency expressions (like “1 in 3”) better than percentages, so that’s a good place to start.
 But even then, people may have a hard time getting meaning from numbers alone.